Company Seven

 As manufacturers adjusted production and facilities to a post-war economy, many cases full of new binoculars and parts were simply discarded to make space.
 Some companies exited the binocular business, having no desire to keep paying for space to store items they could not sell.
 What efforts the remaining manufacturers made to market to a slowly growing consumer segment was met with competition from companies selling government surplus of the same product at a fraction of the cost.
 By 1946 one could buy new stock U.S. government Bausch & Lomb 7x 50 binocular bearing the Mark 28 Mod.
 0 designation being sold as surplus for tens of dollars.
 The sale of war surplus continued for years and helped spawn some companies including Edmund of Barrington, New Jersey.

-Some wartime products remained in production and would be marketed by the manufacturer directly to the consumer.
-Late 1945 Bausch & Lomb advertisements show their new production 7x 50 binocular, based on the Mark 28 and clearly pointing out it’s wartime heritage, but rebranded for the consumer market selling for $162 plus excise tax.
+Some wartime products remained in production and would be marketed by the manufacturers directly to the consumer well into the 1950s.
+For example a “7x 50 MM, GOVERNMENT, BINOCULAR, MARK 28, MOD.
+0”, in the original factory sealed packaging of the collection at Company Seven also lists the item as made by Bausch & Lomb, and with their Catalog No. 61-21-58-05.
+Late 1945 Bausch & Lomb advertisements, and their consumer catalogs up to at least 1950, show their identical production 7x 50 individual focus binocular, based on their Mark 28 and clearly pointing out it’s wartime heritage, but rebranded for the consumer market as their Catalog No. 61-21-58-05, indicating the binocular with case, selling for $162.00 plus excise tax.

 Square D advertised their 7x 50 binocular as the SARD 7x 50 Marine Binocular, and also as “Night Glasses”.
 They promoted these as fully coated, and they were sold complete with leather case and carry strap.
 From soon after the war and at least into November 1950 this set was sold for $165.00 plus 20% Federal Excise Tax amounting to $198.00.